Why 10% of the Population Hates Cilantro and the Rest Doesn't Know Any Better

 The science of smell is fascinatingly complex and not entirely understood, but the current hypothesis is that having a C instead of an A in a specific location close to the OR6A2 gene, slightly alters the shape of the receptor molecule encoded by that gene, and allows cilantro molecules to activate receptors that in the rest of the population are only activated by soap/bleach/death molecules.

-Once a week, I come up with advice on how to make scientific presentations more awesome.
-Sign up for the newsletter to get an email with next week's post:
+Once a week, I write about how to make scientific presentations more awesome.
+Sign up for the newsletter to get next week's post: